 I am more than my job!
 My life is precious and I won’t literally commit suicide by being a workaholic!
 Yes, I am a hard-working teacher and my achievements can attest to that.
 But, my love for work should not hinder me in setting out time for recuperation.
 I am a teacher and not a wonder woman after all!

 I need time to rest and relax.
 My weekends should be maximized for relaxation and family bonding.
-My family, especially my kids, give me the finest time to relax.
+My family, especially my kids, gives me the finest time to relax.
 Bonding with them makes me forget the struggles and school issues.

 To ensure balance in my life and career, I have to set the best schedule that will work out for me and for my family.
 I am both workaholic and family-oriented, but I never forget to keep my balance.
-I know when is the best time to check emails, to grade and record my students’ outputs, and to rest and relax.
+I know when is the best time to check emails, to grade and record my students’ outputs, and rest and relax.

-Whatever happens, I make it sure to stick to the schedule I set for myself.
+Whatever happens, I make sure to stick to the schedule I set for myself.
 It’s just a matter of prioritizing and organizing things.
 At some point, this may alter but I always find for best alternatives to rest and relax.
 I need it knowing how demanding my roles are.
 Hence, it is extremely important to take extra time for myself.
 This is my body and I have my decisions.